lokka30/lokka30.github.io/README.md

 All of my Spigot projects have a focus on extensive configurations, functionality, aesthetics and performance.

-My rule for plugins are 'I would never publish something I wouldn't use' (except requests of course).
+My rule for plugins are 'I would never publish something I wouldn't use (except requests of course).

 ## Current Projects
 #### SpigotMC Resources: